Mesokrixxx/ZombieGame/README.md

-A project of mine, more to come in the future.
+## A project of mine, more to come in the future.

+The project require to compile:
+> CGLM, SDL2, glew